Proxy Directorship, Procuration (Prokura)

 What may such proxy director do?

 The legal framework for such director is found in §§48 – 53 HGB.
-Based on this, the proxy may perform any business inside and outside of court for everyday business of the principal's trading business.
-The lawmaker intends with the wording „principal's trading business” that the proxy director may work on a general basis for the company.
+Based on this, the proxy may perform any business inside and outside of court for everyday business of the principal's business.
+The lawmaker intends with the wording „principal's business” that the proxy director may work on a general basis for the company.

 How do I get a proxy director into my company?